k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md

 ## Installation on Linux

-1. Click [here](https://download.k2view.com/index.php/s/m5JcLaiALBCYvPJ) to download the ExagoBI Installer into a temporary directory.
+1. Download the ExagoBI Installer ExagoInstaller_vXXX.X.X.XXX.tgz from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.

-2. Click [here](https://download.k2view.com/index.php/s/a9fwyGaqH8DRFRB) to download the K2View Additional files and installation script into a temporary directory.
+2. Download the the K2View Additional files and installation script from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.

 3. Open a CLI, move to the temporary directory and extract the downloaded file by running the following command as a user with root permissions: